kenwdelong/docker-grafana-graphite/README.md

 External volumes can be used to customize graphite configuration and store data out of the container.

 - Graphite configuration: `/opt/graphite/conf`
-- Graphite data: `/opt/graphite/storage`
+- Graphite data: `/opt/graphite/storage/whisper`
 - Supervisord log: `/var/log/supervisor`

-If you do mount external volumes, be sure to create the /opt/graphite/storage/log/webapp directory as well, or graphite will not start properly.

 ### Building the image yourself ###

 The Dockerfile and supporting configuration files are available in our [Github repository](https://github.com/kenwdelong/docker-grafana-graphite).
-This comes specially handy if you want to change any of the StatsD, Graphite or Grafana settings, or simply if you want to know how tha image was built.
+This comes specially handy if you want to change any of the StatsD, Graphite or Grafana settings, or simply if you want to know how the image was built.

 ### Using the Dashboard ###